Thick, fudgy, chewy homemade brownies made completely from scratch. You will never make a box mix again!

 Oh, and one final touch?
 You can even add milk chocolate frosting because… why not?

 Chocolate insanity, right here.
 See how they’re made!

 Chewy fudgy homemade brownies made completely from scratch.
 Try them with chocolate frosting and sprinkles on top!
 You will never make a box mix again, trust me.

-You may recognize this brownie recipe.
+You might recognize today’s brownie recipe.
 I published a very similar one in my cookbook.
-I call them Death by Chocolate Brownies because they are just that – so intense!
+I call them Death by Chocolate Brownies because they are just that – so intense.
 The only difference is that I don’t use cocoa powder or brown sugar.
 They’re still out of this world!

 Try my Raspberry Cheesecake Brownies next!